KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Dreambox by Ax-LED](https://github.com/Ax-LED/MMM-Dreambox)

 1. Found 'Magic Mirror' in file `MMM-Dreambox.js`: Replace it with `MagicMirror²`.
+2. Found 'omxplayer' in file `README.md`: Deprecated: Try to replace it with `vlc`.
-2. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-3. Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+4. Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+5. Found 'omxplayer' in file `node_helper.js`: Deprecated: Try to replace it with `vlc`.
+6. Found 'omxplayer' in file `package.json`: Deprecated: Try to replace it with `vlc`.

 ## [MMM-Dribbble by marcobiedermann](https://github.com/marcobiedermann/MMM-dribbble)